D-Skr/snake_game/README.md

 Project for Python course for Cooper Union School, NY.

-There is .exe file to run on Windows PCs and code.
+There is .exe file to run on Windows PCs and file with source code.

 Enjoy!